wxjiao/wxjiao.github.io/_pages/teaching_csnlp22.md

 ___

 ### **Grading**
-The final assessment will be a combination of classroom participation (10%), two graded exercises (40%) and the project (50%).
+The final assessment will be a combination of a group paper presentation (10%), two graded exercises (40%) and the project (50%).
 There will be no written exams.

 **Lectures:** Fri 14:00-16:00 (the class will likely be in person)